gruehle/MarkdownPreview/README.md

 The preview is updated as you edit the document.
 You can hover over links to see the href in a tooltip, or click them to open in your default browser.

 Hover over the preview area to show the settings "gear" icon.
-Click this icon to change the settings:
+Click this icon to change the settings.

+### Settings

 #### Format
 By default, the document is rendered as standard Markdown.
 Change the dropdown to "GitHub-Flavored (GFM)"